Ananda W. P. Guruge: Buddhist Leadership

 Active in international Buddhist leadership, Professor Guruge was Vice President of the World Fellowship of Buddhists, the Patron of the European Buddhist Union, and the Dean of Academic Affairs and Director of the International Academy of Buddhism at University of the West in Rosemead, California.
 He was also an adjunct professor of Buddhism, Hinduism and Peace Studies at California State University, Fullerton.
-Dr. Guruge is also the Liaison Officer to the United Nations and UNESCO for the World Fellowship of Buddhists; and was the Chairman of the World Buddhist University Council.
+Dr. Guruge was also the Liaison Officer to the United Nations and UNESCO for the World Fellowship of Buddhists; and was the Chairman of the World Buddhist University Council.
 He served as an editor of Hsi Lai Journal of Humanistic Buddhism.

 Writings

 Guruge authored 53 books in Sinhala and English, including What In Brief Is Buddhism, Free At Last in Paradise, Serendipity of Andrew George, Peace At Last in Paradise and The Unforgettable Dharmapala.
-He has also published over 175 research articles on Asian history, Buddhism and education.
+He also published over 175 research articles on Asian history, Buddhism and education.
 He also translated the Mahavamsa into English in 1989.

 Death

-Guruge died in Rosemead, California at the age of 85.
+Guruge died in Rosemead, California, at the age of 85.
 Guruge reportedly died on a flight returning to the United States after assisting with school accreditation in Australia.